ChloeCodesThings/FakeCallWorkshop/README.md

 ![](https://i.imgur.com/LNf0Sxy.png)

+😳 Totally lost?
+Can't find your credentials?
+Log into [Twilio](https://www.twilio.com/) to find them!

-Click **Save**, and navigate back to **index.js** of your function.
+Click **Save**, and navigate back to your function in the console.

 Click the **Run** button at the top of your function.
 Your logs should pop up and show that your function has been called.
-If all goes smoothly, you should receive a text saying
+If all goes smoothly, you should receive a text saying "Woohoo- it worked!"